-For more information, see Arizona Department of Revenue Income Tax Ruling, ITR 93-5.
+For more information, see Arizona Department of Revenue Income Tax Ruling, ITR 93-5 at www.azdor.gov.

 C. Fiduciary Adjustment

 A fiduciary uses Form 141AZ, Schedule K-1, to report to you your share of the fiduciary adjustment from the trust or estate.
 Line 3 of Form 141AZ, Schedule K-1, shows your share of the fiduciary adjustment from the estate or trust.